Carbon-Farm-Network/Requirements-Doc/ResourceSpecification.md

 Create a list of resource specs, can be just names.

 ### Resource Specification CRUD
-Add agent popup/modal or separate pane (?) with:
+Add popup/modal or separate pane (?) with:

     - Name (ResourceSpecification.name)
     - Image (ResourceSpecification.image)